fabiomb/is_bot/README.md

 Simple PHP function to detect search engines bots and crawlers

-it compares the PHP User Agent with a list of common spiders from search engines, more than 200 bots, spiders and crawlers
+It compares the PHP User Agent with a list of common spiders from search engines, more than 200 bots, spiders and crawlers who are honest and say what they are in the User Agent

 use $_SERVER['HTTP_USER_AGENT'];

-Using this server variable is not enough to block spambots and other kind of traffic, is just for clearly defined user agents
+Using this server variable is not enough to block spambots and other kind of traffic, is just for clearly defined user agents, if you are attacked by a storm of AI bots, you'll need a different approach like Cloudflare or block IP ranges of VPS

 * * *

+## Update 2025-07-14

+* AdsBot-Google-Mobile
+* FreshRSS
+* SmartReader
+* Dazzle BlueSky
+* http.rb

 ## Update 2025-04-16